AUDIT AND RISK COMMITTEE REPORT

 A formal Audit and Risk Committee Charter (“Charter”), approved by the Board, guides the Committee in terms of its mandate (objectives, authority and responsibilities).
 The Charter is reviewed annually and, if necessary, amended to meet market, regulatory and statutory requirements.

 The role of the Committee is, inter alia, to:

-- review the effectiveness of the Group's systems of internal control, including internal financial control and risk management, and to ensure that effective internal control systems are maintained;
+- review the effectiveness of the Group’s systems of internal control, including internal financial control and risk management, and ensure that effective internal control systems are maintained;

 - oversee the risk management process;

-- review financial statements for proper and complete disclosure of timely, reliable and consistent information and to confirm that the accounting policies used are appropriate;
+- review financial statements for proper and complete disclosure of timely, reliable and consistent information and confirm that the accounting policies used are appropriate;

 - nominate the appointment of the external auditor as the registered independent auditor after satisfying itself through enquiry that the auditor is independent as defined in terms of the Companies Act;

 - determine the fees to be paid to the external auditor and the terms of engagement;

 - ensure that the appointment of the external auditor complies with the Companies Act, as well as the JSE Listings Requirements and any other legislation relating to the appointment of the auditor; and

 - approve the scope of non-audit services, which the external auditor may provide to the Group and pre-approve any nonaudit services to be provided by the external auditor.

 The Committee consists of four independent non-executive directors, with three forming a quorum.
 The members have the necessary financial literacy, skills and experience to execute their duties effectively.
 The management team is regularly engaged, and the Group’s internal auditor and the external auditor have direct access to the Committee, including closed sessions without management, on any matters that they regard as relevant to the fulfilment of the Committee’s responsibilities.